draft-ietf-httpbis-resumable-upload-04.txt draft-ietf-httpbis-resumable-upload-latest.txt

 The client MUST NOT start more than one append (Section 6) based on The client MUST NOT start more than one append (Section 6) based on

-the resumption offset from a single offset retrieving (Section 5) the resumption offset from a single offset retrieving (Section 5)
+the resumption offset from a single offset retrieving request. the resumption offset from a single offset retrieving request.

-In order to prevent HTTP caching, the response SHOULD include a In order to prevent HTTP caching, the response SHOULD include a
+In order to prevent HTTP caching, the response SHOULD include a In order to prevent HTTP caching ([CACHING]), the response SHOULD

-The request MUST use the "PATCH" method and be sent to the upload The request MUST use the "PATCH" method and be sent to the upload
+partial-upload" media type and MUST be sent to the upload resource. partial-upload" media type and MUST be sent to the upload resource.

-resource.
-The "Upload-Offset" field value (Section 8.1) MUST be set resource.
-The "Upload-Offset" field value (Section 8.1) MUST be set
+The "Upload-Offset" field value (Section 8.1) MUST be set to the The "Upload-Offset" field value (Section 8.1) MUST be set to the

 If the end of the request content is not the end of the upload, the If the end of the request content is not the end of the upload, the